Stephenville in Erath County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Agriculture.

 Location.
 32° 13.379′ N, 98° 11.959′ W. Marker is in Stephenville, Texas, in Erath County.
-Marker can be reached from the intersection of East Washington Street (Business U.S. 377) and North Shapard Street.
+It can be reached from the intersection of East Washington Street (Business U.S. 377) and North Shapard Street.
 The marker is located on the grounds of the Stephenville Historical House Museum.
 Touch for map.
 Marker is at or near this postal address: 525 East Washington Street, Stephenville TX 76401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Cowan Cabin (a few steps from this marker); Dog Trot Cabin (a few steps from this marker); Walker Cabin (a few steps from this marker); McCormick-Deering 15-30 Tractor (a few steps from this marker); Jones Cabin (a few steps from this marker); Carmack Cabin (a few steps from this marker); Buck Cabin (within shouting distance of this marker); Tarleton Ranch House (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Cowan Cabin (a few steps from this marker); Dog Trot Cabin (a few steps from this marker); Walker Cabin (a few steps from this marker); McCormick-Deering 15-30 Tractor (a few steps from this marker); Jones Cabin (a few steps from this marker); Carmack Cabin (a few steps from this marker); Buck Cabin (within shouting distance of this marker); Tarleton Ranch House (within shouting distance of this marker).
 Touch for a list and map of all markers in Stephenville.

 Also see . . .
 Stephenville Historical House Museum.